This article was written by Meghan Reilly, an insulation expert at Thermaxx Jackets

 - Cold piping systems do prevent and withstand condensation

-When implementing a project where waterproof insulation is needed, choosing the appropriate material is key.
-ThermaXX Jackets uses state of highest development of waterproof/water-resistant insulation materials such as EJ 1650, Teflon LFP and Pyrogel XTE.
+When implementing a project where water resistant insulation is needed, choosing the appropriate material is key.
+ThermaXX Jackets uses state of highest development of water-resistant insulation materials such as EJ 1650, Teflon LFP and Pyrogel XTE.